 You should take the following steps as soon as you become aware of your psychological injury:

 - Report your condition to your employer.
-It is best to file a written report.

 - If your employer doesn’t file a workers’ compensation claim on your behalf and/or disputes your report of a work-related illness, file your own claim with a form 50, available from the South Carolina Workers’ Compensation Commission (SCWCC).